Skip to Main Content

 This material is based on original writing by David Wiley, which was published freely under a Creative Commons Attribution CC BY 4.0. license at http://opencontent.org/definition/.

-Characteristics of a good OER
+Characteristics of a Good OER

 • Searchable – it can be in multiple locations